hyperledger/indy-node/getting-started.md

 5. Alice verifies that the response contained the same random challenge she sent.

-6. Alice uses the verification key in the Faber College Link to verify the Faber College digital signature.
+6. Alice uses the verification key in the Faber College Connection to verify the Faber College digital signature.

 She can trust the response from Faber College because (1) she connects to the current endpoint, (2) no replay - attack is possible, due to her random challenge, (3) she knows the verification key used to verify Faber College’s digital signature is the correct one because she just confirmed it on Sovrin.